 Devil’s Pool Victoria Falls Booking: How and Where to Book?

 We traveled to Victoria Falls as part of an Oasis Overland tour across Africa, and Devil’s Pool was an optional excursion during our 56-Day Coast-to-Coast Trip.
 So our tour leader booked the trip on our behalf, which made it very easy.
-You can visit Oasis Overland to find out info about their Africa trips and we definitely recommend them (more on that in a future post).
+You can visit Oasis Overland to find out info about their Africa trips and we definitely recommend them.
+(You can read all about our detailed review of our Oasis Overland Africa trip here.

 But although it makes it easy, you don’t necessarily need to have an overland tour company book Devil’s Pool for you.
 Most travel agencies on both the Zimbabwe or Zambia side of Victoria Falls can book a Devil’s Pool tour.
-Ultimately our Devil’s Pool tour was booked for us through Joy, at Backpackers Bazaar.
+Ultimately our Devil’s Pool tour was booked for us through Joy, at Backpackers Bazaar in Zimbabwe.

 The Devil’s Pool tour (AKA Livingstone Island tour) is run by Tongabezi, a tour operator that also runs a luxury lodge on the Zambia side upstream from Victoria Falls.
 If you want to try to book directly with Tongabezi, you can attempt filling out the form on their website and await an email response.